trevorld/dotfiles/docs/pesd_server_notes.rst

 We have R installed, you can either use the command-line version with the ``R`` or ``Rscript`` commands or use R Studio Server's web-based GUI: http://fsi-pesd-server.stanford.edu:8787

+If using RStudio Server and see an "RStudio Initialization Error: Error occurred during transmission" try deleting the ``.rstudio`` directory in your home directory.

 ..
 Knitro
 .. ------
 ..